frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-application.md

 > **Additional Notes:**

 >* Leave Application period must be within a single Leave Allocation period.
-In case, you are applying for leave across leave allocation period, you have to create two Leave Application records.
+In case, you are applying for leave across the leave allocation period, you have to create two Leave Application records.
 >* Leave Application period must be in the latest Leave Allocation period.
 >* Employee cannot apply for leave on the dates which are added in the [Leave Block List](/docs/user/manual/en/human-resources/leave-block-list).